microsoft/CNTK/Examples/Text/PennTreebank/README.md

 The first writes the word and class information as three separate files into the data directory.
 The training command uses the SimpleNetworkBuilder to build a recurrent network using `rnnType = CLASSLSTM` and the LMSequenceReader.
-The test command evalutes the trained network against the specified `testFile`.
+The test command evaluates the trained network against the specified `testFile`.

 The trained models for each epoch are stored in the output models folder.